sPHENIX-Collaboration/Singularity/README.md

-# Singularity container for sPHENIX
+# Singularity container for sPHENIX and EIC-sPHENIX

-Singularity container for sPHENIX allow collaborators to run sPHENIX RCF/SDCC environment with sPHENIX nightly builds on your local computers or on external high-performance computing clusters.
+Singularity container for sPHENIX and EIC-sPHENIX allow collaborators to run sPHENIX RCF/SDCC environment with the nightly builds on your local computers or on external high-performance computing clusters.

-This repository includes the instruction and local update macro for the sPHENIX Singularity container.
+This repository includes the instruction and local update macro for this Singularity container.

 **Validations:** `updatebuild.sh --build=new`
 [![Build Status](https://web.racf.bnl.gov/jenkins-sphenix/buildStatus/icon?job=sPHENIX%2Fsingularity-download-validation)](https://web.racf.bnl.gov/jenkins-sphenix/job/sPHENIX/job/singularity-download-validation/) ,